Listening to Your Body

 How Counseling Will Help

 Understanding your emotions means learning how to identify and differentiate the emotions and what message they are giving you.
 This is no easy task.
-Seeking a trained therapist can help you identify and understand what emotions are coming up, and why.
-Sitting with and sifting through your emotions are no easy task.
-Therapy provides a safe place for self-exploration, and results in a greater understanding of your self.
+Seeking a trained therapist can help you identify and understand what emotions are coming up and why.
+Sitting with and sifting through your emotions are no easy tasks.
+Therapy provides a safe place for self-exploration and results in a greater understanding of your self.
 Your therapist will help you find the tools and skills that best work for you and your needs.
-Your therapist will help you learn how to articulate your needs and wants in effective ways; as well as understand why certain situations, environments, and people are triggering for you.
+Your therapist will help you learn how to articulate your needs and wants in effective ways; as well as understand why certain situations, environments, and/or people are triggering for you.
 In instances of grief and bereavement, this can feel too overwhelming to tackle alone.